sav-che/TL-2/Authors/Stehlé, Henri {std. Stehlé}.md

-> [!cite] BHL link: this entry starts at [page 870](https://www.biodiversitylibrary.org/item/104077#page/884/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 870](https://www.biodiversitylibrary.org/page/33334009) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Stehlé, Henri (1909-1983), French botanist and agricultural engineer in various functions with the Agricultural Services of Guadeloupe 1934-1940; professor of colonial agronomy and applied botany at the Ecole antillaise d'Agriculture 1940-1946. (*Stehlé*).
+Stehlé, Henri (1909-1983), French botanist and agricultural engineer in various functions with the Agricultural Services of Guadeloupe 1934-1940; professor of colonial agronomy and applied botany at the Ecole antillaise d'Agriculture 1940-1946.
+**Abbreviated name**: *Stehlé*

 #### Herbarium and types